CALL US TODAY

 The International Chamber of Commerce’s Incoterms® are used internationally to ensure the obligations for both purchasers and sellers are clear to each other.
 The proper use of Incoterms can help prevent confusion regarding the responsibility for additional costs resulting from increased tariffs, although care also needs to be taken in their use – especially if being used inconsistently with the underlying contractual agreements, or where they are being misunderstood by those in sales!

 A good Incoterm for sellers looking to avoid obligations in a customs tariff environment might be Ex Works (EXW).
-Purchasers looking to avoid the same uncertainty might be thinking about DDP (Delivered Duties Paid).
-But the right Incoterms really depend on the deal, misuse of these terms can lead to unexpected consequences, and quickly erase one’s expected profits on a sale, or increase one’s costs on a purchase – depending on one’s respective side in the purchase and sales transaction.
+Purchasers looking to do the same might be thinking about DDP (Delivered Duties Paid).
+But the right Incoterm really depends on the deal, and misuse of these terms can lead to unexpected consequences, quickly erasing one’s expected profits by unexpectedly increasing one’s costs.

 Takeaways

-While the Trump Tariffs remain uncertain, if they are implemented, it seems that Canada will follow with Retaliatory Tariffs.
-The key to surviving this new protectionist regime will be preparation, including contractual review and amendment.
+While the Trump Tariffs remain uncertain, if they are implemented, it seems that Canada will follow with its own Retaliatory Tariffs.
+The key to surviving this new protectionist regime will likely be preparation, including contractual review and amendment.

-Steps taken TODAY can lessen the burden later!
+Steps taken TODAY can lessen the burden later, and experience professional advise will be required!

 Want a PDF copy of this blog?